Bothire-Agent-Marketplace/omni-mcp/docs/MCP_SERVER_PATTERN.md

 ## Overview

-This document describes the standardized pattern for creating MCP servers in this monorepo.
+This document describes the standardized pattern for creating MCP servers in this monorepo, updated to reflect our **database-driven configuration system**.

 ## Fundamental Differences: Tools, Resources, and Prompts in MCP Servers